A Case of Rape: Broadcast

-The film was broadcast on February 20, 1974, over the NBC Television Network, which had some reservations about showing the second rape scene, which was considered strongly graphic at the time.
+The film was broadcast on February 20, 1974, on NBC, which had some reservations about showing the second rape scene, which was considered strongly graphic at the time.
+During the airing of this movie, NBC put a disclaimer and voiceover artist reads as follows, "'A Case of Rape' treats a sensitive subject in a mature and forthright manner, although that subject is one of growing public concern and importance.

+We suggest you consider whether the program should be viewed by young people or others in your family who might be disturbed by it."
 As reported by the A&E series Biography, Montgomery believed so strongly in the story that she threatened to leave the project if the scene was cut.
 Montgomery prevailed, and the film was shown in its entirety along with warnings of the mature subject matter.

-This was the second issue-oriented TV-movie of its time, following the 1973 CBS tv film Cry Rape starring Andrea Marcovicci, and helped to change human rights and legislation for rape victims.
-It was NBC's highest rated TV-movie in history with a Nielsen rating of 33.1 and an audience share of 49%.
+This was the second issue-oriented TV-movie of its time, following the 1973 CBS TV movie Cry Rape, starring Andrea Marcovicci, and helped to change human rights and legislation for rape victims.
+It was NBC's highest rated TV movie in history with a Nielsen rating of 33.1 and an audience share of 49%.

 Awards

 Montgomery, who had become a household name during her eight-year tenure on Bewitched, received an Emmy nomination for her performance.